Conducting proficiency tests

 The participants are to indicate which test methods and equipment are used.

-To ensure a meaningful statistical evaluation of the test, it is permissible to request additional information about the participants (training, experience in the field, expert status, quality control, etc.), as long as their anonymity is ensured.
+To ensure a meaningful statistical evaluation of the test, it is permissible to request additional information about the participants (training, experience in the respective field of expertise, expert status, quality control, etc.), as long as their anonymity is ensured.

 It must be possible to return the result in anonymised form for the evaluation.

 The correct test result is not to be communicated by the organiser before the closing date for the returning of the test results.

 If this is statistically meaningful and possible on the basis of the test arrangement, the results are to be evaluated and documented, including the statistical methods, standard deviation, and measurement uncertainty.
 This is the only way to guarantee a uniform and objective evaluation of the test results.

-The evaluation results are to be compiled in a suitable form (e.g. chart, table) and presented at one of the following membership meetings.
+The evaluation results are to be compiled in a suitable form (e. g. chart, table) and presented at one of the following General Meetings.
 The overall results will be summarised in anonymised form.
 Individual results will be presented so that each of the participants will be able to identify him/herself, but will not be identified by others.
 The organiser will comment on the results.

 The result of a proficiency test is to be discussed in the appropriate setting.
-If this should be necessary (e.g. in the case of a false expertise, but also failed test preparation or erroneous/insufficient evaluation), appropriate measures should be recommended for all participants (e.g. optimisation of the test methods, changes in training, help in the preparation and evaluation of a proficiency test by scientifically experienced experts).
-If an expertise is incorrect, assuming the test has been correctly prepared and implemented, responsibility for measures to be taken lies with the test participants.
-The test organiser does not have the appropriate competence.
+If this should be necessary (e. g. in the case of a false expertise result, but also failed test preparation or erroneous/insufficient evaluation), appropriate measures should be recommended for all participants (e. g. optimisation of the test methods, changes in training, help in the preparation and evaluation of a proficiency test by scientifically experienced experts).
+If an expertise is incorrect, assuming the test has been correctly prepared and implemented, responsibility for measures to be taken is with the test participants.
+The test organiser does not have the required competence.
 However, he does bear responsibility for the scientifically correct development, implementation and evaluation of the test.

-The participants should be given a confirmation of their participation (without an evaluation of the results).
+The participants receive a confirmation of their participation (without an evaluation of the results).